TerribleBrad/Streamlined-Skyrim/README.md

 **Followers**:

 Streamlined Skyrim comes with all of the best followers that the Skyrim modding community has to offer.
-Lucien, Shirley, Auri and Hoth are all prepared to join you on your adventure.
+Lucien, Inigo, Shirley, Auri and Hoth are all prepared to join you on your adventure.
 And we can't forget about the doggo companions: Gladys the Corgi, Merlin the Corgi, True Meeko and Vigilance Reborn.

 # Installation
 ### Prerequisites